It’s just a question of how long it takes for Moore’s law-type efficiencies to reach exponential growth in the solar industry.

-During the early 1960s when solar cells first became available to the public through Radio Shack (RIP), I used to create from scratch my own simple sun-powered devices.
-But when I measured the output, I would cry, finding barely enough power to illuminate a flashlight bulb.
+During the early 1960s, when solar cells first became available to the public through Radio Shack (RIP), I used to create from scratch my own simple sun-powered devices.
+But when I measured the output, I would cry, finding barely enough power to illuminate a tiny flashlight bulb.

 We have come a long way since then.
-For years, I watched my organic bean-sprout eating, Birkenstock wearing neighbors install expensive, inefficient arrays because it was good for the environment, politically correct, and saved the whales.
+For years I watched my organic beansprout-eating, Birkenstock-wearing neighbors install expensive, inefficient solar arrays because it was good for the environment, politically correct, and saved the whales.

 It wasn’t until 2015 when solar price/performance hit the breakeven sweet spot acceptable for me, about six years.
-Four years in, and it’s looking like I’ll probably get my money back in five.
-Thanks to global warming, my solar system is becoming more efficient, not less.
-Why, I can’t imagine.
+Five years in, and I already earned my original investment back.

 A lot are.